dogyear82/wealth-test/README.md

 I setup the solution by reusing one of my old projects.
 It's laid out using the Hexagonal Architecture pattern.
-The project is a simple ASP.NET Core Web API that manages a list of books.
+The project is a simple ASP.NET Core Web API that returns a list of assets on the as of date.
 I chose this pattern because I wanted to simulate an actual system that I would build in a real-world scenario and the Hexagonal pattern provides is great for separating concerns.

 I decided to try my hand at graphql for the API layer.
 I have never used it before and wanted to see how it works.
 I found it to be a bit more complex than REST in setup and I was unable to get it to return back the desired output.
 I will need to spend more time with it to fully understand it.